YuankaiQi/REVERIE/README.md

 # REVERIE: Remote Embodied Visual Referring Expression in Real Indoor Environments
+Here are the pre-relased data.
 <div align="center">
 <img src="REVERIE_task.png" width = "300" height = "300" alt="REVERIE task example" align=center />
 </div>

 ## Definition of the REVERIE Task
-As shown in the above figure, an robot agent is given a natural language instruction referring to a remote object (here in the red bounding box) in a photo-realistic 3D environment.
+As shown in the above figure, a robot agent is given a natural language instruction referring to a remote object (here in the red bounding box) in a photo-realistic 3D environment.
 The agent must navigate to an appropriate location and identify the object from multiple distracting candidates.
 The blue discs indicate nearby navigable viewpoints provided the simulator.

 ## Data Organization
 Unzip the data.zip and bbox.zip files.
 Then in the data folder, you get REVERIE_train.json, REVERIE_val_seen.json, and REVERIE_val_unseen.json three files, which provide instructions, paths, and target object of each task.
 In the bbox folder, you get json files that record objects observed at each viewpoint within 3 meters.